the-road-to-learn-react/the-road-to-react/manuscript/react-modern/conditional-rendering.md

 };
 ~~~~~~~

-Asynchronous data comes with error handling, too.
-It doesn't happen in our simulated environment, but there could be errors if we start fetching data from another third-party API.
-Introduce another state for error handling and handle it in the promise's `catch()` block when resolving the promise:
+That's already it.
+You are rendering conditionally a loading indicator or the List component based on a stateful boolean.
+Let's move on by implementing error handling for the asynchronous data too.
+An error doesn't happen in our simulated environment, but there could be errors if we start fetching data from a remote API.
+Therefore, introduce another state for error handling and handle it in the promise's `catch()` block when resolving the promise:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~